 Earlier, we discussed two tenets of an effective data security governance program: understanding who has access to what data, and who has recently accessed what data.
-This is critical for almost all compliance requirements for regulated industries, and a fundamental facet of any security governance program.
+This is critical for almost all compliance requirements for regulated industries, and it's a fundamental facet of any security governance program.

-Without effective audit mechanisms in place, you do not understand your risk surface area.
-That is to say, you do not know who can potentially misuse data within your organization.
+Without effective audit mechanisms in place, you don't understand your risk surface area.
+That is to say, you don't know who can potentially misuse data within your organization.
 Being able to proactively identify overentitled users and groups and change their accesses accordingly in a centralized manner is a key function of a well-designed audit team within a security or data governance organization.